-Full-time students enrolled in the College of IST, regardless of their Penn State campus of study, who meet the eligibility requirements described below will automatically be considered for scholarship awards.
+Full-time students enrolled in the college at University Park who meet the eligibility requirements described below will automatically be considered for scholarship awards.
 A separate application is only required for the David Rusenko Entrepreneur scholarships and Scholarship for Service program.

 Students will be evaluated for either a need-based scholarship or a merit-based scholarship as determined by their financial status after completing the FAFSA.
 Note that the majority of IST scholarships require students to be Pell eligible.
 Awards are typically made by mid-summer, and they are not automatically renewed unless specified by the donor when the award was established.
 For questions about College of IST Scholarships, please email: email@example.com.

 To be considered for IST scholarships, students must:

 - receive an offer of admission to the College IST

 - be registered as a full-time student in the College of IST for both the fall and spring semesters

 - file the Free Application for Federal Student Aid (FAFSA) by February 15 of each calendar year